kmarren/wcast/README.md

 ## Research Report

-A detailed report describing dataset construction, model development, evaluation methodology, trust considerations, and explainability analysis is included in https://github.com/kmarren/WomensBasketball-csce581Spring2026.git.
+Detailed reports describing dataset construction, model development, evaluation methodology, trust considerations, and explainability analysis are included in https://github.com/kmarren/WomensBasketball-csce581Spring2026.git and https://github.com/kmarren/Womens-Basketball-Machine-Learning-Models.git.
+One project was done for a Math Foundations of Machine Learning course, and one was done for Trustworthy Artificial Intelligence course.

 Key topics covered: